NVIDIA/hpc-container-maker/docs/building_blocks.md

 then the environment is set such that the environment is visible to both subsequent container image build steps and when the container image is run.
 However, the environment may differ slightly from that set by `compilervars.sh`.
+This option will be used with the `runtime` method.
 The default value is `True`.

 - __runtime_version__: The version of Intel Parallel Studio XE runtime